szsu-ryerson/ImageUpload/README.md

 ### Configuration
-*UPdate the following fields in the file "config.py"
+Update the following fields in the file "config.py"

 	* SQLALCHEMY_DATABASE_URI
 	* S3_BUCKET